 What Is Magic Formula Investing?

-At its core, Greenblatt’s magic investing formula is all about finding good companies to invest in that are trading at attractive prices.
-Specifically, this strategy focuses on two things:
+At its core, Greenblatt’s magic investing formula focuses on finding good companies to invest in that are trading at attractive prices.
+Specifically, this strategy focuses on two things: Stock price, and the cost of capital.

-The magic formula helps investors pinpoint companies that are undervalued by the market and are likely to offer a high return on their invested capital.
-It shares some similarities with value investing, which emphasizes finding the hidden gems that trade below their intrinsic value.
+The magic formula helps investors find or pinpoint companies that they deem undervalued by the market, and that are likely to offer a high return on their invested capital.
+It shares some similarities with value investing, which emphasizes finding the “hidden gems” that trade below their intrinsic value.

-The difference with magic formula investing is that fundamental analysis doesn’t come into play.
-Instead, the formula relies on Greenblatt’s stock screening method to identify the most promising stocks to invest in.
+The difference between a buy and hold strategy and magic formula investing is that fundamental analysis doesn’t come into play.
+Instead, the formula relies on Greenblatt’s stock-screening method to identify the most promising stocks to invest in.

 What Is the Magic Investing Formula?

-Screening stocks using the magic formula method is based on the idea of a rankings system.
+Screening stocks using the magic formula method is based on a rankings system.
 As developed by Greenblatt, this system uses three distinct criteria to rank companies: earnings before interest and taxes (EBIT), earnings per share, and return on capital.

 Earnings Before Interest and Taxes (EBIT)